dialogos-project/jython-demo-plugin/README.md

-# jython-demo-plugin
-A demo DialogOS plugin written in Jython
+# Demo DialogOS plugin in Jython

+This is a very simple plugin to demonstrate how to write DialogOS plugins in Jython.

+See here for a detailed explanation of Jython-based plugins: https://github.com/dialogos-project/jython-plugin